Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 = undefined
 ```

 In the `let` statement, the code to the right of the `=` statement is an expression.
-That expression happents to be part of the `let` statement, but it is still an expression in its own right.
+That expression happens to be part of the `let` statement, but it is still an expression in its own right.

 ###### Comparisons